diwako/diwako_cbrn/README.md

 Also added was the ability to designate items as geiger counters.
 By default this behavior is added to the Micro DAGR.
 These play their sounds in 3D space.

+### Compatible with KAT Medical

+The script will use some of the chemical warfare function from V2.13.0.
+This includes, intoxication and gas mask filter.

 ## Requirements

 CBA_A3 and ACE3